ucsd-cse12-w19/ucsd-cse12-w19.github.io/discussion/week8-friday-discussion-BT/README.md

 In the code, we provide method implementations for both recursively removing and iteratively removing an element from a tree.
 Notice how much more code is required for the iterative one!

 Lastly, we added in a `BFS` method that performs BFS on a binary tree.
 Note: a **binary tree** is not necessarily a BST (it is not necessarily ordered).
-We use binary search in our `removeRecursively` and `removeIteratively` methods because binary search makes more sense for a BST, but we are providing this method as something we hope will be useful to you with heaps.
+We use binary search in our `removeRecursively` method because binary search makes more sense for a BST, but we are providing this method as something we hope will be useful to you with heaps.